The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 Article IX: Removal for Cause

-A. Any elected Officer or Elected Committee Member may be removed for cause from his elected office by a two-thirds vote of the BOD at a regular meeting or special meeting called for that purpose.
-Written notice of the purposed action must be given 14 days before the subject meeting.
+A. Any Elected Officer or Elected Committee Member may be removed for cause from his elected office by a two-thirds vote of the BOD at a regular meeting or a special meeting called

 B. All Directors shall have advance written notice of the intent to remove the individual.

-D. Except, as excused by the President.
-Any officer who misses two Board of Directors meetings during his term in office shall be automatically removed from office without notice.
+D. Except, as excused by the President, any officer, DAL or Director elected under Article VI Directors 1.
+Missing two Board of Director's meeting during his term of office may be removed from offfice without notice.